JessieElorza/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/944c8794-f7bc-4eff-a912-5e79764619f3" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Login back as john and view the ticket again.
 Notice you can change and modify the ticket.
 Update the Priority from "Normal" to "Emergency" as the entire banking system being down is a big issue and needs to be dealt with right away.
-Update SLA to "Sev-A" (Sev-A is 1 hour, 24/7) because its urgent and needs to be completed ASAP.
-Update help topic from "General Inquiry / Other" to "Business Critical Outage".
+Update SLA to "Sev-A" (Sev-A is 1 hour, 24/7) because it's urgent and needs to be completed ASAP.
+Update help topic from "General Inquiry / Other" to "Business Critical Outage" to catergorize the situation more aptly and communicate to the team precisely the severity of the situation and to cause less confusion about the issue.
 </p>
 <br />